-Thank you for your interest in participating in the Wisconsin Restaurant Expo’s line-up of educational programs.
+Thank you for your interest in participating in the Midwest Foodservice Expo’s line-up of educational programs.

-- Anyone interested in speaking must complete an application.
+- Anyone interested in speaking must complete an application (scroll down page).

 - The Expo tries to avoid featuring the same presenters two consecutive years in a row.